 Going the volume discount route and purchasing licences within a single transaction can obviously lead to a decent saving, but note the institution will only receive a single user name associated with a single serial number covering the number of Scrivener installation seats requested.
 It is therefore advisable that an institution name is used when going through the purchasing process.
 If you were purchasing on behalf of Stanford University, for example, using ‘Stanford’ as the ‘User’s First Name:’ and ‘University’ as the ‘User’s Last Name:’ would be advisable.
 If you were buying a number of licences for a particular department, perhaps the library, then ‘Stanford’ as the ‘User’s First Name:’ and ‘Library’ as the ‘User’s Last Name:’ would probably be a good way to go.

-When buying in bulk, note that the number of licences purchased should equal the number of students or employees utilising Scrivener, not simply the number of computers within your organisation.
-Volume discounts have been tiered to ensure good savings are provided when there are a large number of users.
+When buying in bulk, note that the number of licences purchased should equal the number of computers within your organisation.
+Volume discounts have been tiered to ensure good savings are provided when there are a large number of computers.
 For instance, if more than 250 licences are purchased within a single transaction, then you’ll save 60% on the normal licence rate for Scrivener.
 If your site or campus is in the order of 500 licences, please contact salesATliteratureandlatteDOTcom to get rates for site licensing.